hayleymcilwrath/AAD118/README.md

 http://melissa-rathbone.tumblr.com/roalddahlbookcovers

-I enjoy looking at her work as she uses simple icons and uses a limit colour pallete to portray a meaning and creates a mood with each cover.
-Even tho she uses simple shapes the audiance can indicate straight away what book cover Melissa is creating which i think is a great skill to have as a designer.
+I enjoy looking at her work as she uses simple icons and uses a limit colour palette to portray a meaning and creates a mood with each cover.
+Even tho she uses simple shapes the audience can indicate straight away what book cover Melissa is creating which i think is a great skill to have as a designer.

 ##Noma Bar